-Social media is a part of all our lives, but it’s OK to take a step back and ask how it makes you feel.
-Do you feel more connected to people after going on Instagram or Snapchat, or does in increase feelings of loneliness?
+Social media is a part of all our lives, and even more so during Covid-19 restrictions.
+However, it’s OK to take a step back and ask how it makes you feel.
+Do you feel more connected to people after going on Instagram or Snapchat, or do they increase feelings of loneliness?

 Social media can be a way to meet new people and connections, and meet others who share our interests and passions.
 But liking other people’s posts and updates isn’t a replacement for face-to-face chat.
 If you are feeling lonely, be mindful that social media can make you feel more isolated.

 Take control over the actions that make you feel bad.
-If social media is getting you down as it seems like everyone else is having a great time take breaks from it.
+If social media is getting you down, as it seems like everyone else is having a great time, give yourself permission to take a break from it.